Rights

 Rights are legal, social, or ethical principles of freedom or entitlement; that is, rights are the fundamental normative rules about what is allowed of people or owed to people according to some legal system, social convention, or ethical theory.
 Rights are an important concept in law and ethics, especially theories of justice and deontology.

 The history of social conflicts has often involved attempts to define and redefine rights.
 According to the Stanford Encyclopedia of Philosophy, "rights structure the form of governments, the content of laws, and the shape of morality as it is currently perceived".

+History

+A prevailing view in historical scholarship was that there was no conception of "rights" in the ancient world.
+This view was captured by Alasdair MacIntyre, who wrote, "there is no expression in any ancient or medieval language correctly translated by our expression 'a right' until near the close of the Middle Ages: the concept lacks any means of expression in Hebrew, Greek, Latin or Arabic, classical or medieval, before about 1400," adding that if even such rights existed, "no one could have known that there were."
+Similarly, Benjamin Constant stated, "The ancients ... had no conception of individual rights."

+However, more recent scholarship has challenged notions that rights did not exist in the ancient world.

 Types of rights

 Natural versus legal

 According to some views, certain rights derive from deities or nature.